SHRED: 3D Shape Region Decomposition with Learned Local Operations

 While SHRED has demonstrated an impressive capacity to generalize to out-of-distribution instances, all of the shapes we have experimented with come from the same meta-distribution (manufactured objects).
 It would be interesting to investigate how SHRED generalizes to more diverse domains, including those that share locally similar properties (partial shape scans, 3D scenes) or those with hardly any similarities (organic bodies).
 Along another direction, while SHRED's merge-threshold allows some exploration over a range of decomposition granularities, the segmentations that SHRED produces are always flat.
 Developing a procedure to convert this series of flat decompositions into a shared hierarchical segmentation may prove useful for various downstream applications (e.g. collision detection or structure-based generative modeling).

-Finally, while we find that SHRED's iterative application of the split, fix and merge operators results in region decompositions that outperform previous approaches, it is unlikely that this sequence is optimal for every shape instance.
-It is easy to imagine that some input shapes might benefit from repeated applications of a particular operator, by running this iterative procedure multiple times, or by only applying the operator to certain regions.
-Wrapping the operators of SHRED with a more advanced outer-loop search would be one way to accomplish this per-shape tailoring goal.
+Finally, while we find that SHRED's sequential application of the split, fix and merge operations results in region decompositions that outperform previous approaches, it is unlikely that this sequence is optimal for every shape instance.
+It is easy to imagine that some input shapes might benefit from repeated applications of a particular operation, by running this iterative procedure multiple times, or by only applying the operation to certain regions.
+Wrapping the operations of SHRED with a more advanced outer-loop search would be one way to accomplish this per-shape tailoring goal.